CaratacusPotts/Matrix-Sequencer/README.md

 ### Controls

 Buttons 1-12.
+- Used for saving (long press) loop
+- Loading loop or song based on mode you are in (tap new number)
+- Mute all notes (tap the same loop number).
+- Also used to see scale, by holding the transpose button, you can select which notes you want the tranpose and other function to keep your pattern to.

-Me having fun..
+#### Numbering style is me having fun..

 We really need to move to a base-12 system.
 So so much better.
 This is my base-12 numbering, using the super cool Pentomino.
-See https://en.wikipedia.org/wiki/Pentomino  (thank you Arthur C Clake)
+See https://en.wikipedia.org/wiki/Pentomino  (thank you Arthur C Clake for enlightening me)

 This is my sequence below.
 Using the beauty of base 12, like in music there are those lovely 4x3's.
-You can see the pattern repeating and growing in complexity.
+You can see the pattern repeating and growing in complexity (5 is a slight mod of one, 6 of 2 and so on.
+9 slight mod of 5, 10 of 6 and so on).
+Tried to not have the shapes the same as western numbers.

 I also wanted the first numbers to grow dimensionally 1 side, 2 side, 3 side (also shown as triangle), 4 side (Pentomino cross is shown as a negative, as it looks better - and makes a square :-) ).
 ![Pentomino03](images/misc/Pentomino03.PNG)
 And simplified to more letter style.
 Curious thing, is this also looks like characters from the Ethiopian Geʽez script..
 ![Pentomino01](images/misc/Pentomino01.PNG)